decrn/tilogics/ARTIFACT.md

 ### Functional Claim 2: Executable through Code Extraction to Haskell

-In the paper, we claim that we can extract the Coq formalization to Haskell, thereby showing that our approach is directly executable.
+In the paper we claim that we can extract the Coq formalization to Haskell, thereby showing that our approach is directly executable.

 To get started, see below.
 In essence, a user can run `make extract` which employs Coq's code extraction facility to compile a number of functions from the formalization to Haskell and applies a patch to the Haskell project under the `src/` directory.